Zellement/shantymen-2019/src/pages/about.md

 Although 2020 was the Shantymens 30th Anniversary year and somewhat special they were left in a very surreal situation with the impacts of Covid19.
 They had been planning a series of local gigs at Local Theatres but that was not to be thus they put a series of virtual songs together for the Sheringham Carnival which were aired on their Facebook page and the Carnival Facebook page on Thursday 6th August at 7.30 pm.

-It is now March 2021 and the group are picking up the threads and have booked a few tentative gigs to start later in the year.
-They look forward to performing again and meeting up with old friends
+It is now 7th May 2021 and the group are picking up the threads and have booked a few tentative gigs to start later in the year.
+They have agreed a date of Sunday 14th November 2021 with Openwide to revisit Cromer Pier Pavilion Theatre to do a gig with their good freind and all round entertainer Mr Keith Skipper and look forward to performing again and meeting up with old friends.

+Brian J Farrow

+Musical Director

 ![](/img/virtual-carnival-.jpg)